Books on Prescription

 How does it work?

-The Books on Prescription user guide includes a list of recommended books that can be downloaded at booksonprescription.com.au.
-Individuals can take their book recommendation to the library, where the book can be borrowed for free and without a referral.
+The Books on Prescription user guide includes a list of recommended books that individuals can take to their local library, where the book can be borrowed for free and without a referral.

 GPs or other mental health professionals such as psychologists or counsellors can also recommend the books.